thephpleague/period/docs/api/modifying.md

 public Period::withDuration(mixed $duration): Period
 ~~~

 Returns a new `Period` object by updating its duration.
-Only the excluded datepoint is updated.
+Only the excluded ending datepoint is updated.

 ### Example